darena67/rvtaxgroup/content/blog/is-my-rv-a-dwelling-unit-or-a-listed-property-its-both.md

 **Suggestions**

-*Keep a Mileage Log.* Don't risk how the IRS will classify your motor home.
-Take matters into your own hands and have a mileage log for each trip.
+*Keep a Mileage Log.* Don't risk how the IRS may classify your motor home.
+Take matters into your own hands and have a mileage log for each of your trips.
 Record your mileage in regards to: 1.
 Investment use.
 2. Business use.
 3. Personal use.
 4. Commuting use.
-Of course, out of these categories, the business use is what you want to have the most
+Of course, out of these categories, the business use is what you want to have the most.

 *Keep a Nights Sleeping Log.* In addition, you should keep records that classify each night in your RV as investment, business, or personal use.
 Again, as you should expect, the desirable night is a business night.
 It is also important that you read up on tax home and transient status.
 You can read about it **[here](https://rvtaxgroup.com/blog/business-travel-expenses-for-rv-owners-and-digital-nomads/)**.
 If your RV is your only place of residence, then most likely your travel deductions will be disallowed.